 Fund history, which illustrates a fund’s past costs, taxes and returns.

-Portfolio tool, which provides an aggregated report on taxes and costs of an entire portfolio of ETFs and mutual funds
+Portfolio Analyzer, which provides an aggregated report on taxes and costs of an entire portfolio of ETFs and mutual funds

 Investment tax estimator, which estimates an individual’s combined (federal + state) marginal tax rates for investment income